 1. Wait until the last minute to buy your candy

-I made this mistake years ago; I bought my Halloween candy at Target’s October 1st candy sale… which meant having chocolate bars in the house for an entire month.
+I used to buy my Halloween candy at Target’s October 1st candy sale… which meant having chocolate bars in the house for an entire month.
 Bad idea.
-I ate more than I care to admit, and worst of all, I was constantly dealing with the “Should I? or Shouldn’t I?”
+I ate more than I care to admit, and worst of all, I was constantly juggling the “Should I, or shouldn’t I?”
 Which is an internal struggle worse than eating the candy!
-So, that’s my first tip- buy the candy as late as possible and save yourself the temptation and increased risk of cheating on your Hcg Diet.

 2. Buy candy that doesn’t appeal to you.